Things To Do

 Tips on cultural norms and respectful behavior

-Wait for the host to invite you to start eating, and it’s polite to keep your hands on the table, not in your lap.
+Wait for a host to invite you to eat; it’s polite to keep hands visible and not to start until served.
+Sharing food is common in family settings.

 Safety